ydgcam/ttltscraper/README.md

 2. Hosting this on a publically accessible IP to utilize this as a web based tool.
     1. Oauth authentication service that will allow users to sign in through TikTok as the primary way to be able to interact with the app and consume all of it's features.

-# Supoprted OS environments:
+# Supported OS environments:
 1. Linux: (I'm using Ubuntu 24.04.1 LTS)
-2. Windows (w/ (WSL/Ubuntu)): Windows default Ubuntu distribution should be compatible, although this is untested.
+2. Windows (w/(WSL/Ubuntu)): Windows default Ubuntu distribution should be compatible although this is untested.
 3. MacOS: (With a Homebrew installation, you should be able to set up a python3 virtual environment pretty easily.)

 # Setup